lacostenycoder/lj-music-archive/Home Erectus.md

 Children carry guns, and they kill themselves for fun \
 'cause they see it on TV \
 and they think that is reality \
-Bi-peds pump the tube \
+Bipeds pump the tube \
 because they know your minds are glued \
 to the madness that they sold \
 but I guess they never told you \
 what it did...

-That shit really really wrecked Homo-Erectus\
-That shit really really wrecked Homo-Erectus
+That shit really wrecked Homo Erectus\

 Tell me if you can \
 is this the end of modern man? \